ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - <<TODO>>
 - <<TODO>>
+- We fixed a problem of color escape characters on non-terminals. *(Lukas Winkler)*
 - <<TODO>>
 - We fixed a memory leak in the [mINI plugin](https://libelektra.org/plugins/mini) by requiring the plugin [`ccode`](https://libelektra.org/plugins/ccode) instead of the “provider” `code`. *(René Schwaiger)*